Labor Relations & HR Solutions

-Labor Relations is the foundation of United Contractors, and more than 330 union-affiliated contractors turn to us for solutions.
+Labor Relations is the foundation of United Contractors, and more than 430 union-signatory contractors turn to us for solutions.
 We get results.

 Our members are our mission.
 When you have a problem, we are here to help.
-Let our experienced and dedicated Labor & Member Services (LMS) Team help you with:
+Let our experienced and dedicated Labor & Member Services (LMS) Team help you.

 - Resolving grievances and labor disputes,